These are the best Japanese movies of all time

 Japan has a rich history of filmmaking and is one of the oldest, too.
-We may remember Hollywood’s best at the drop of a hat, but the land of the rising sun is second to none when it comes to celluloid entertainment.
+We may remember Hollywood’s best movies at the drop of a hat, but the land of the rising sun is second to none when it comes to celluloid entertainment.
 In fact, they have influenced some of the best directors across the Pacific.
+Many Japanese movies vastly influenced the west.

 Best Japanese movies ever made